janlukasschroeder/sec-api-python/README.md

 - `filedAt` (string) - The date (format: YYYY-MM-DD HH:mm:SS TZ) the filing was filed, eg 2019-12-06T14:41:26-05:00.
 - `periodOfReport` (string, if reported) - Period of report, e.g. 2021-06-08
 - `effectivenessDate` (string, if reported) - Effectiveness date, e.g. 2021-06-08
+- `registrationForm` (string, if reported) - Registration form as reported on EFFECT forms, e.g. S-1
+- `referenceAccessionNo` (string, if reported) - Reference accession number as reported on EFFECT forms, e.g. 0001213900-22-001446
+- `items` (array of strings, if reported) - Items represents an array of item strings as reported on form 8-K, 8-K/A, D, D/A, ABS-15G, ABS-15G/A, 1-U, 1-U/A. For example: `["Item 3.02: Unregistered Sales of Equity Securities", "Item 9.01: Financial Statements and Exhibits"]`
+- `groupMembers` (array, if reported) - Group members represents an array of member strings as reported on SC 13G, SC 13G/A, SC 13D, SC 13D/A filings, e.g. `[ "ALEC N. LITOWITZMAGNETAR CAPITAL PARTNERS LPSUPERNOVA MANAGEMENT LLC" ]`
 - `id` (string) - Unique ID of the filing.
 - `entities` (array) - A list of all entities referred to in the filing.
 The first item in the array always represents the filing issuer.
 Each array element is an object with the following keys:
   - `companyName` (string) - Company name of the entity, e.g. DILLARD'S, INC. (Issuer)